Frequently Asked Questions

 A patient must first seek treatment from a qualified physician.
-Once the qualified physician inputs the patient’s information and the order information into the Medical Marijuana Use Registry, the patient and the patient’s caregiver (if the patient has one) need to apply for a Medical Marijuana Use Registry Identification Card.
+Once the qualified physician inputs the patient’s information and the order information into the Medical Marijuana Use Registry, the patient and the patient’s caregiver (if applicable) need to apply for a Medical Marijuana Use Registry Identification Card.
 Once approved, a patient or caregiver will then be able to contact one of the j and fill the order.

 Who can sell medical marijuana?